 3. Importing the os Module

 Third, we need to import a Python module called os.
-Luckily, this is very easy and we just type:
+Luckily, this is very easy, and we type:

 import os.
-In the next step, we will actually rename a file using Python!
+In the next step, we will rename a file using Python!

 4. Renaming the File